CNN's Alisyn Camerota: Roger Ailes sexually harassed me

 On Sunday an attorney for Ailes, Susan Estrich, denied Camerota's account.

 "These are unsubstantiated and false allegations," she said.
-"Mr Ailes never engaged in the inappropriate conversations she now claims occurred, and he vigorously denies this fictional account of her interactions with him and of Fox News editorial policy."
+"Mr. Ailes never engaged in the inappropriate conversations she now claims occurred, and he vigorously denies this fictional account of her interactions with him and of Fox News' editorial policy."

 Related: Fox News after Roger Ailes and Bill O'Reilly